MakrooOwais/CT_Region_Linear/readme.md

 ## Overview

-Pheochromocytoma and paraganglioma (PPGLs) are rare neuroendocrine tumors that pose significant diagnostic challenges due to their heterogeneous appearance and complex anatomical locations[1].
+Pheochromocytoma and paraganglioma (PPGLs) are rare neuroendocrine tumors that pose significant diagnostic challenges due to their heterogeneous appearance and complex anatomical locations.
 The treatment and outcome of PPGLs depend on their four genetic subtypes:

 - SDHx
 - VHL/EPAS1